CartoDB/Windshaft-cartodb/docs/named_maps.md

 }
 ```

-You can then use the `layergroupid` for fetching tiles and grids as you would normally (see anonymous map section).
-However you'll need to show the `auth_token`, if required by the template.
+You can then use the `layergroupid` for fetching tiles and grids as you would normally (see [Anonymous Maps](http://docs.cartodb.com/cartodb-platform/maps-api/anonymous-maps/)).
+However, you will need to show the `auth_token`, if required by the template.

 ## Using JSONP